 28th Steve Wolicki

 Presbyterian Women Honorary Life Membership

 Each year an Honorary Life Membership in Presbyterian Women is conferred upon an individual in recognition of faithful service and some area/areas of the Church’s work.
 We will presenting this honor to one of our own on Mother’s Day, May 14th.

 PRAYER SHAWL MINISTRY continues to share God’s love by knitting and crocheting prayer shawls.
 If you want to participate with this ministry and assist in making shawls or making monetary contributions, contact Lynne Jackson or Martha Long.
-One Prayer Shawl was given out last month (John Beckley, friend of Sandy Lee) with our love and prayers.
+Four Prayer Shawls were given out last month (Olive Safrit, her daughter in law Kim Safrit; Ann Bagwell; and Stephanie Taylor) with our love and prayers.